xvxnoah/xvxnoah/README.md

 <h3 align="left">About me:</h3>
 Welcome to my GitHub profile!

-As a third year computer science student at the University of Barcelona, I am constantly learning and expanding my knowledge in the field.
+As a fourth year Computer Science student @ the University of Barcelona, I am constantly learning and expanding my knowledge in the field.
 I am passionate about using technology to create innovative and efficient solutions for real-world problems.

 On my profile, you'll find a collection of projects that showcase my skills and capabilities as a developer.
 From personal projects to group collaborations, I am committed to delivering high-quality code and user-friendly experiences.

-Whether you're a fellow student, a potential employer, or simply someone interested in my work, I hope you find something here that sparks your curiosity.
+Whether you're a fellow student, or simply someone interested in my work, I hope you find something here that sparks your curiosity.
 If you have any questions or would like to collaborate on a project, don't hesitate to reach out!
 I am always open to new opportunities and experiences.

 Thanks for stopping by.
 Let's build something cool together!